Bulat-Ziganshin/FastECC/GF.md

 ### Program usage

-`prime N` - check whether N is prime, print divisors of N, and search, starting at N+1, for prime numbers as well as numbers only with small divisors
+`prime N` - check whether N is prime, print divisors of N, and search, starting at N+1, for prime numbers as well as numbers with only small divisors.

+This program is useful for researching ring properties, in particular maximal order.
+Some other ring/field properties are checked by the [NTT program](NTT.md).

-### Lucky number: choosing a proper base for computations
+### Lucky number: choosing the best base for computations

 Since GF(2^n) doesn't have useful unity roots, NTT-based Reed-Solomon codes implementation can't perform computations in this field.
 Instead, we need to use other Galois Field, or even Ring modulo some number.
 GF(p^n) has a maximal order of p^n-1.